 Property valuations are used to calculate how much you pay in Council rates.
 As of 2019 the State Government reviews valuations of all rateable properties annually.
 These values are then used in the setting of the rates.

 How are Valuations Determined?

 The valuers are required to provide the following three valuations:

 - Capital Improved Valuation (CIV) – the value of vacant land and any capital improvements (e.g. buildings).Note: CIV includes SV

 - Site Value (SV) - The land’s market value (without any improvements)

 - Nett Annual Value (NAV) – Estimate of annual rental income property would generate

-All valuations are prepared as at 1st January (e.g. 1st January 2018).
-For example, the valuer analyses sales of similar properties in the period of July 2016 to December 2018 to determine the market value of the property as at 1st January 2018.
-The resulting valuation is then reviewed in January-March against sales occurring in that period to ensure the level is correct.
+All valuations are prepared as at 1st January each year.
+The valuer analyses sales of similar properties in the previous 12 months to determine the market value of the property as at that date.
 Valuation of commercial properties is more complex and also considers the income generating capacity of the property.

 The valuations are submitted to the Valuer General for review during the preparation phase and are required to be signed off as being ‘generally true and correct’.